ilorez/MERN-Notes/TypeScript/README.md

 Function

 - Optional and Default Parameters
-- In JavaScript, Every Parameter Is Optional => "undefined" If You Didnt Use It
+- In JavaScript, Every Parameter Is Optional => "undefined" If You Didn't Use It
 - "?"
 Optional Parameter

 ```ts